Top Paris activities

 Read more

-Le Dome des Invalides (Pass By)
+Le Dome des Invalides (pass by)

 The Hotel des Invalides was built to the orders of Louis XIV as a military hospital for injured soldiers and officers.
 Today, the royal chapel houses the tomb of France’s first Emperor, Napoleon I.